- M.D. 1882

 - First African American to earn medical degree from Penn

 Nathan Francis Mossell, the son of Aaron and Eliza Bowers Mossell, was born in Hamilton, Ontario, Canada on July 27, 1856.
-Nathan’s father, Aaron Mossell, was a grandson of slaves, with a great-grandfather known to have been brought from West Africa.
+Nathan’s father, Aaron Mossell, was a grandson of enslaved people, with a great-grandfather known to have been brought from West Africa.
 His wife Eliza came from a free Black family that had been deported to Trinidad with other such families when she was a child; she and Aaron met after she returned to Baltimore.
 Aaron’s skill as a brickmaker enabled him to purchase a home for his wife, but as racial discrimination increased and the lack of educational opportunities became a roadblock for the aspirations Aaron and Eliza had for themselves and their children, Aaron quit his job and moved to Canada with his wife, two young sons and a daughter.
 Settling in Hamilton, Ontario in 1853, Aaron attended night school to become literate and used his savings to establish his own brick-making business.

 During the Civil War, Aaron Mossell resettled his family, now including six children, in upstate New York.
 Here he established a successful brick manufacture business, employing laborers of all races and providing bricks for local schools and homes, his African Methodist Episcopal church, and eventually a hotel which he himself owned.
 Thus it was that Nathan Francis Mossell was born in Hamilton, Ontario, Canada on July 27, 1856.
 The 1870 census shows Aaron, sr., as a brick layer with of $2000 of real estate and of $300 of personal estate, living in Lockport, near Niagara, New York.
 Aaron’s wife Eliza is listed as keeping house.
 Both Aaron and Eliza are described by the census as having been born in Maryland 46 years earlier.
 The two eldest children in their household had also been born in Maryland: May, a twenty-two year old fancy needleworker, and Charles, a twenty-year old student at Lincoln University.
 The younger children (fourteen year old Nathan, twelve year old Alvarilla and six year old Aaron, jr.) had all been born in Canada and were in 1870 attending school in Lockportt; in fact they integrated the Lockport public schools and were responsible for the closing of a one room school house for “colored” children.
 Another son, falling between Charles and Nathan in age, had recently died and is not listed in the census.